 Digital Culture -- Graphic Information Technology concentration

-This digital culture program with a concentration in graphic information technology is offered in partnership with the Ira A. Fulton Schools of Engineering.
+This concentration program is offered in partnership with the Ira A. Fulton Schools of Engineering.
 Students complement their knowledge of new media with technology and new media entrepreneurship skills, knowledge of legal and ethical issues for technology, and additional skills in graphic communication, digital illustration and design methodology.